saltyshiomix/gfm-preview/README.md

 - Preview your markdown with GitHub API
 - Hot reload previews when detecting changes
-- Close process when detecting the preview is closed
+- Close process when the preview is closed